dlemburg/sequelizegql/README.md

   generate: true,                                  // obviously
   directive: `@acl(role: ['ADMIN', 'USER'])`;      // added to every endpoint whereInputAttributes?: ['id'];                   // queries will only be able to filter on 'id'
-  omitResolvers: [GeneratedResolverField.DESTROY]; // don't generate any delete endpoints omitInputAttributes?: ['id', 'createdAt', 'updatedAt', 'removedAt'];
+  omitResolvers: [GeneratedResolverField.DELETE_MUTATION]; // don't generate any delete endpoints omitInputAttributes?: ['id', 'createdAt', 'updatedAt', 'removedAt'];
   onBeforeResolve?: (args) => { /* ...do some business logic */};
   onAfterResolve?: (args) => { /* ...notify some integration */};